Sponsor:

 - High School (Grades 9–12): Students can apply to enroll in the Peer Leadership course, a dynamic, credit-bearing program that trains students to serve as positive role models, mentors, and ambassadors.
 High school Peer Leaders actively support school events, mentor younger students, promote school spirit, and strengthen their leadership skills through hands-on involvement.
 Please contact Rachel Capaldi with questions.

 - Middle School (Grades 6–8): Students can apply to join the Middle School Peer Leadership Program, where selected leaders help foster inclusion, encourage positive behavior, support peers, and build teamwork across the school.
-Please contact Dr. Teshia Dula with questions.
+Please contact Dwight Jackson or Nikki Johnson with questions.

 - Elementary (Grades 4–5): Younger students can take part in the county peer leadership conference, introducing them to the core principles of leadership and community-building.
 Please contact Barbara Santiago-Fecht with questions.